 Celebrity Chef Charlotte Langley launches incubator, Langley Foods Inc., for responsible CPG brands

-Canada, March 07, 2024 (GLOBE NEWSWIRE) -- Toronto, Canada – March 7, 2024 – Chef Charlotte Langley, a pioneer in sustainable seafood, announces today the launch of her latest venture, Langley Foods.
+Launching Langley Foods blends responsibility with innovation, building delicious brands for a healthier planet.
+Anticipate our brand launch in May 2024.
+We build Delicious Brands”TORONTO, ONTARIO, CANADA, March 11, 2024 /EINPresswire.com/ -- Chef Charlotte Langley, a pioneer in sustainable seafood, announces today the launch of her latest venture, Langley Foods.
 An agency and incubator aimed at supporting consumer packaged goods (CPGs) looking to enter the Canadian food and beverage industry, Langley Foods will drive positive impacts through startups dedicated to more sustainable and regenerative practices.

 Langley announces this new chapter as she shares her departure from Scout Canning as Chief Culinary Officer.
 Since founding Scout Canning in 2014 and being named Ambassador Chef for the (Marine Stewardship Council) MSC in 2017, Charlotte has been instrumental in redefining perceptions of tinned fish and sustainable seafood in the North American market.
 She now looks forward to applying her unique perspective to the forefront of North America's evolving CPG sector.
 Through Langley Foods, she will champion a diverse array of food and beverage startups dedicated to responsible sourcing, each uniquely positioned to make a significant impact in the marketplace. “